albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 |Search| Search Procedures
 ----------------------------------------

-The tab ``Procedures`` allows previewing and adding approach and departure procedures to the flight plan.
-Procedures of a selected airport are arranged in a tree which indicates the dependencies between approaches and transitions.
+The tab ``Procedures`` allows previewing and adding approach, arrival (STAR) and departure procedures (SID) to the flight plan.
+Procedures of a selected airport are arranged in a tree which indicates the dependency between procedure and transition.

 The dialog uses a tree element.
-Click on the small right pointing arrow (``►`` or ``+`` depending on operating system and user interface style) to open a branch with procedure legs or transitions.
-See here :ref:`ui-tree` for more information about this type of input element.
+See :ref:`ui-tree` for more information about this type of input element.

 See :doc:`APPROACHES` for general information about SID, STAR, approaches and transitions.

 Procedure legs are shown when a procedure node is expanded in the tree.
-Procedures can be filtered by runway and type.
+Procedures can be filtered by runway, name and type.

-Right-click on a procedure to get more options in the context menu, like centering the map on the procedure or adding it to your flight plan.
+Right-click on a procedure or a procedure leg to show a context menu.

 Use the context menu item :ref:`delete-selected-legs` of the flight plan table or the map context menu item :ref:`delete-from-flight-plan` to remove procedures from a flight plan.